 - Identify any fire hazards in and around your home.
 This may include appliances with faulty or broken wires, space heaters that don’t have a barrier of at least three feet between the system and other home items, candles, lint traps in the dryer, firewood, large piles of wood and more.
 If you find big hazards, consider completely removing them from your property to help reduce your risk of fire.

-After checking off each item on the home fire safety checklist, use these fire prevention tips to help prevent fires from breaking out in your home year-round:
+After checking off each item on the home fire safety checklist, use these fire prevention tips to help prevent fires from breaking out in the home year-round:

-- Replace the batteries in every smoke detector in your home once a year.
+- Replace the batteries in every smoke detector in the home once a year.

 - Test smoke alarms once a month to ensure they are working properly.